Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Over time, Bayside sold to become the massive $5 billion, 36-acre mixed-use redevelopment project known as Dorchester Bay City.
 So, the ski show moved to The Seaport Hotel and Convention Center, with just a little loss of momentum.

-In 2019 the show sold to SIA (Snowsports industries America), just prior to COVID.
+In 2019 the show sold to SIA (Snowsports Industries America), just prior to COVID.
 During COVID, there was no show, as one might imagine.

-Ater Covid and under the new management of SIA, the show moved to The Menino Convention center, just down the block in the Seaport.
+After Covid and under the new management of SIA, the show moved to The Menino Convention center, just down the block in the Seaport.

 Through it all, the "Ski Show" (as it was colloquially referred to), was scaled down a bit, but remained in Greater Boston, where its has remained the unofficial kick off to the ski season on the east coast.

-From 1989 right up until COVID, the show was absolute madness... in its heyday, somewhere on the order of 45,000 people would roam through that show during the 4 days it was on (usually the Thursday through Sunday, corresponding closest to Veterans day).
+From 1989 right up until COVID, the show was absolute madness... in its heyday, somewhere on the order of 45,000 people would roam through that show during the 4 days it was on (usually the Thursday through Sunday corresponding closest to Veterans day).
 The retail outlet would reportedly gross somewhere on the order of $2.5 +/- million in those 4 days.

 Ironically, the timing of the sale to SIA proved fortuitous for Bernie.
 As I mentioned above, there was no show during the covid year.